bryansteiner/gpu-passthrough-tutorial/README.md

 </cputune>
 ```

-If you're wondering why I tuned my CPU configuration this way, I'll refer you to [this section](https://libvirt.org/formatdomain.html#elementsCPUTuning) of the Libvirt domain XML format.
-More specifically, consider the differences between `vcpupin`, `emulatorpin`, and `iothreadpin`: 12 out of my 24 threads are assigned as vCPUs to the guest and from the remaining 12 cores assigned to the host, 2 threads are assigned to the emulator and 10 are assigned to handle IOThreads.
-If you're at all curious about the best CPU pinning strategy for optimizing the latency vs. performance tradeoff, I recommend you check out [this discussion](https://www.redhat.com/archives/vfio-users/2017-February/msg00010.html).
+If you're wondering why I tuned my CPU configuration this way, I'll refer you to [this section](https://libvirt.org/formatdomain.html#elementsCPUTuning) of the Libvirt domain XML format.<span name="return16"><sup>[16](#footnote16)</sup></span> More specifically, consider the differences between `vcpupin`, `emulatorpin`, and `iothreadpin`: 12 out of my 24 threads are assigned as vCPUs to the guest and from the remaining 12 cores assigned to the host, 2 threads are assigned to the emulator and 10 are assigned to handle IOThreads.

 Go ahead and edit the `<cpu>` element to formally define the CPU topography.
 In my case, my processor has 1 socket with 6 physical cores and 2 threads per core: